We are happy to welcome you to the KinderVillage family. Please take a moment to review our policies.

 Since one of our key goals is to enhance the parent/care giver - child relationship, please refrain from lengthy conversations with other parents when class is in progress.
 Not only do such conversations cause distractions, but the child also quickly notices when the parent?s attention is diverted.
 Please feel free to visit with others after class, during the transition time.

+We have several, flexible makeup options in our Kindermusik classes.
 In order to maintain small class sizes and provide a consistent, optimal learning environment we regret that we cannot always accommodate make-ups in regularly scheduled classes.
-While not every class can be made up, should you miss a class due to illness, you may call the office to schedule a make up (space permitting) as follows:
+While not every class can be made up, should you miss a class, you may call the office to schedule a make up (space permitting).

 Piano & Instrument Attendance and Make-ups:

 In addition to any weather or teacher-absence makeups, you can schedule up to 3 personal makeups (sickness, vacation etc.) during the school year.
-Using the makeup scheduler on our website www.kindervillage.com, you will be able to select the date you will miss, and pick either an open private lesson spot or one of our special monthly, multi-level makeup ensemble classes.
+A minimum of 24 hours notice is required to qualify for a makeup lesson.
 Please schedule as far in advance as possible so your spot is available for others to make up in.

 * Makeups are limited to students enrolled in the current session.